manufacturecopy/wasteof-rss/README.md

-# wasteof.money rss feed bot
+# wasteof-rss
-i guess i should probably mention this is made in node.js
+A bot for the social platform [wasteof.money](https://wasteof.money) that posts the latest entry in an RSS feed.
 ## setup

 use your favorite package manager to install the dependencies.